ros2/ros2_documentation/About-ROS-Interfaces.rst

 * a built-in-type
-* names of Message description defined on their own, such as "geometry_msgs/PoseStamped"
+* names of Message descriptions defined on their own, such as "geometry_msgs/PoseStamped"

-*built-in-types currently supported:*
+*Built-in-types currently supported:*

 .. list-table::
    :header-rows: 1